josephslab/josephslab.github.io/_pages/team.md

 <br>
 (some) Summer 2024 Undergraduates; left to right: Claudia,Gabriel, John, Sophia
 <br><br>
-### Evan Adamski (Undergrad)
-Evan is a senior Genetics major here at MSU he has been a part of the lab since January 2023.
-He also was the 2022 National Cherry Festival Pie Eating Contest winner!

 ### Claudia Colligan (Undergrad)
 Claudia is a senior Biology major here at MSU; she has been a part of the lab since May 2023.
 She only wear a contact in one eyeball.